-Thanks to its high organic matter content, especially potassium, calcium and nitrogen, it is a recognized plant growth and blooming enhancer.
+Thanks to its high organic matter content, especially potassium, calcium and nitrogen, comfrey tea is an effective growth and blooming enhancer.

 For fertilizer that would contain higher nitrogen levels, you may use fermented stinging nettle tea.

-Procedure to prepare 10 quarts (10 liters) of fermented comfrey tea
+Recipe for 10 quarts (10 liters) of comfrey tea

 - Harvest 35 oz (1 kg) fresh leaves.

 - Macerate in 10 quarts (9 liters) rainwater (softer) for 1 to 2 weeks.